apostrophecms/docs/docs/guide/migration/upgrading.md

 Just as with the content tool, the Code Upgrader has some limitations to understand.
 While database structure is very predictable, code styles and patterns are not.
 Some A2 APIs and syntax are intentionally not touched to avoid making incorrect assumptions.

 - The tool is designed to operation on the majority of standard Apostrophe 2 codebases.
 Projects that generally follow patterns in official documentation and sample projects will have the best results.
-The tool will help on very custom projects (especially the linting mode), but more manual work will be needed to finish the work.
+The tool will help on very custom projects (especially the linting mode), but more manual work will be always be needed to finish the work.
 - [Widget player code](/guide/custom-widgets.md#client-side-javascript-for-widgets) (client-side JavaScript) is not changed.
 The original widget player syntax relies on jQuery, which A3 does not include.
 A2 "lean" players may be supported in the future.
 - [Areas](/reference/glossary.md#area) (and A2's "singletons") that are only defined in A2 template files, "anonymous areas," are not changed.
 In A3 all areas must be registered in a module's field schema, however the complexity of area configuration (and limitations of template parsers) make them better converted manually.
 - [As mentioned above](#limitations) the image widget only supports a single image in A3.
 As in the content tool, these are converted to the equivalent A3 version, but full slideshow conversion will need to be done manually.